dorianbg/kubescale/README.md

   # in case the resources pods have two containers, what is the name of one of the containers
   container: pythonwebapp

+# these configurations alter the behaviour of the auto-scaler
 strategy:
   # whether to scale based on reactive indications
+  # recommended to enable together with proactive mode to make the auto-scaler hybrid
   reactive_scaling_enabled: true
   # whether to scale based on proactive indications
+  # recommended to enable together with reactive mode to make the auto-scaler hybrid
   proactive_scaling_enabled: true
   # whether to down scale based on proactive indications -> usually it doesn't make sense to downscale if you expect
   # that in eg. 10 minutes the
   proactive_downscaling_enabled: false
-  # whether to only email forecasts
+  # whether to only email forecasts and not actually scale the number of instances
   proactive_mode_forecast_only: false
-  # whether to delay making proactive decision until min_train_data_history_hours of time passes
+  # whether to delay making proactive decision until min_train_data_history_hours of time passes.
-  # useful for cases where you expect that the pattern changed so much that the potentially available
+  # for cases where you expect that the pattern changed so much that the there isn't enough appropriate training data
-  #  training data will be missing
   delay_proactive_mode_by_min_train_data_history: false
-  # how often to run the control loop evaluation method, in seconds, min is 30
+  # how often to run the control loop evaluation method, in seconds, minimum is 30 due to granularity of metrics
   eval_time_interval_sec: 30
   # minimum number of instances (pods) for that deployment
   min_instances: 1
   # maximum number of instances (pods) for that deployment
   max_instances: 15
-  # how long to wait before a downscaling decision
+  # how long to wait before a downscaling decision after any scaling decision
   downscale_cooldown_period_min: 1
-  # how long to wait before a downscaling decision
+  # how long to wait before a downscaling decision after a scaling up decision.
+  # usually this is set to a higher value than 'downscale_cooldown_period_min' to avoid the reactive component
+  # interfering with the proactive component that increases the resources ahead of time (as defined with the preempt_period_min parameter)
   downscale_after_predictive_scaleup_cooldown_period_min: 3
   # the period you want to make a scaling decision for
   # eg. now you want to make a decision on what number of instances you should have in 30 seconds